CeydaOzgenc/TecrubeNoktas-/README.md

-# TecrubeNoktasi Made in February 2018
+# TecrubeNoktasi made in February 2018